elsampsa/valkka-examples/docs/tutorial.rst

 - Valkka and its python bindings installed (instructions :ref:`here <requirements>`)
 - OpenCV installed (instructions :ref:`here <requirements>`)
 - An RTSP camera connected to your router

+  - Valkka uses standard protocols (RTSP, RTP, etc.), so it works with most of the cameras on the market
+  - If your camera is onvif compliant, then it support RTSP and RTP

 - Basic knowledge of media streaming in linux:

   - How to connect to an rtsp camera (e.g. "ffplay rtsp://username:passwd@ip_address")